shankar-shiv/SMRT_Trainee_Test_Question_Generator/haystack.md

     A smaller model is deepset/tinybert-6l-768d-squad2 It's about half the size so that should reduce RAM usage.
 However, the F1 score on the SQuAD dataset drops to 76% compared to 83% with your current deepset/roberta-large-squad2 model.
 You would need to check whether the answers are good enough for your application.

 # Turning Cloud Notebooks(Colab, Kaggle) into web app
-- Streamlit Cloud, [Huggingface spaces](https://huggingface.co/spaces), https://cloud.google.com/run (free for 1 year)
+- Streamlit Cloud, [Huggingface spaces](https://huggingface.co/spaces), https://cloud.google.com/run (free for 1 year), AWS Sagemaker